Conversation Based Chunking™ Explained

 If you’d like to participate in one of our 12-in-12 Challenges, I invite you to click the button below to see whether we have any spots for your target language available.

-And if you have any more questions about the Effortless Conversations Method, the book or our courses, feel free to get in touch!
+And if you have any more questions about Conversation Based Chunking, the book or our courses, feel free to get in touch!
 Just click the chat button that you can see in the lower right corner of your screen 🙂